Nagrom850/IBM_3-mes/readme.txt

 ## Description

-The IBM-for-14_years_old website is a project aimed at creating a website with a similar design and functionality to the official IBM website but the goal is to make IBM understandable by 14 years 14 years old
+The IBM-for-14_years_old website is a project aimed at creating a website with a similar design and functionality to the official IBM website but the goal is to make IBM understandable by 14 years 14 years old.
+In our project, we use IMB instead of IBM for the big parts to respect the copyright.

 ## Installation